rtlab1417/STM32_intro_shared/README.md

 Comment:
 Each practice is a template for future applications.
 A bigger project is a combination of smaller projects.
 Practicing on a smaller project serves the purpose of learning and gain confidence as we move to a bigger and much complex project.
+Many peripherals such as GPIO (Input/output), Interrupts, USART, I2C, etc. are trialed.
+*Will add on as the practices expanding.*

 1. GPIO - LED
 2. GPIO - LEDs Blink